dleeftink/QuickSet/readme.md

 #### `new QuickSet({...config})`

-Creates a new QuickSet instance with default settings:
+Creates a new QuickSet instance with default settings (top-k window is turned off by default):

 ```js
 let config = {